All Episodes

 I want to go back to my comment earlier about this being a religious war.

-You know, most people don't want to deal with that.
+I know most people don't want to deal with that.

 And they don't want to deal with it because they don't want to deal with the scenario that you just painted.

-Most people, I will guarantee you, Maria, uh, listening to the program today, having heard your scenario, are going, come on, that'll never happen.
+Most people, I will guarantee you, Maria, listening to the program today, having heard your scenario, are going, come on, that'll never happen.

 It isn't possible.

-It's got it's come on, let's get real.
+Come on, let's get real.

 Rush, why are you letting these wackos on the radio?

-That's never ever gonna happen.
+That's never, ever going to happen.

 This stuff is all being driven by fervent religious beliefs.